mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 with arrays of mining drones.
-Things got nasty when the two corporations started deploying weaponised drones to disable and often outright destroy each other’s drones and other equipment.
+Things got nasty when the two corporations started deploying weaponised drones to disable and often outright destroy each other's drones and other equipment.
 They kept their little war a secret until one of them inadvertently destroyed a seeker starship that was owned by an independent belter.
-Unnagilu’s government got involved but its representative democracy had been corrupted by the influential megacorporations and was unable to resolve the dispute.
+Unnagilu's government got involved but its representative democracy had been corrupted by the influential megacorporations and was unable to resolve the dispute.
 The government was